gvwilson/thirdbit/src/fiction/madica/index.md

 searchlight mounted on your head, or how practical snowshoe feet would be, but Madica just glared at him.

-And Laurellen---well, Laurellen looked like someone had just scribbled ink all over her favorite book on purpose.
+And Laurellen—well, Laurellen looked like someone had just scribbled ink all over her favorite book on purpose.
 Madica took her friend's hand and squeezed it.
 Laurellen smiled weakly at her, but didn't say anything.